midonet/midonet/docs/networking-basics.md

 The address range `0.0.0.0/0` matches every IP address, and a route for this range is called a *default route*, because it'll match packets exactly when no other route does.

 If an address range is contained inside another range, the smaller range is called a *subnet* of the larger.
 IP addresses are assigned in a hierarchical basis, with a large provider giving subnets of a large range it owns to its clients, who give smaller subnets of their own subnet to their clients.
 This way the organization of the IP address space matches the organization of the network, at least somewhat, and longest prefix matching can be used to forward packets toward their intended destinations.
+The highest numbered address of a subnet is reserved for broadcast traffic to all nodes in that subnet.
+Unless the subnet is an isolated network with no outside connections, an address must be used for each gateway connecting the subnet to an external network.
+The other addresses in the subnet are available to be used by leaf nodes or to form smaller subnets.

 As an IPv4 packet is contained inside a layer 2 protocol frame, to deliver packets to a node in the same L2 domain for which the sending node only knows